serenagrl/ansible-kubernetes/README.md

 ### Advice
 You are advised not to be so ambitious to run `setup-all.yaml` on your first try.
 Start with these in the following order:
-1. `setup-server.yaml` - Provisions the Ubuntu VMS on Hyper-V.
+1. `setup-server.yaml` - Provisions the Ubuntu VMs on Hyper-V.
 2. `setup-kubernetes.yaml` - Sets up the Kubernetes cluster without any add-ons.
 3. ... and then specify the roles in the `setup-components.yaml`.